Tonocoté: History

 The Spaniards called the tonocotés and other peoples of the former Tucumán as Juríes, deformation of the Quechua word xuri that means Rhea, because of the kind of loincloth feathers of this bird that the natives wore and that they moved into real flocks.
 In 1574 the name of tonocoté appears on a document and eventually supplanted the earlier denomination.

 They belong to brasílido type: height and nose are median and have broad face.
-They received a strong influence of Andean cultures, being sedentary and practicing agriculture, hunting, fishing and gathering.

-In ancient times inhabited the south-central plains of Santiago del Estero and the current city.
-Limited to the north by the lules, south by the sanavirones, west to the diaguitas and east by the Salado River.
+They received a strong influence of Andean cultures, being sedentary and practicing agriculture, hunting, fishing and gathering.Limited to the north by the lules, south by the sanavirones, west to the diaguitas and east by the Salado River.

+Lifestyle

 The houses were built on artificial mounds forming elevation, were round and made with slightly durable material and thatch.
 Enclosed their villages with palisades.

 The annual flooding of the Dulce and Salado rivers were used to irrigate their crops of corn, quinoa, beans and squash.
 Raised llamas and ostriches.
 They also practiced collecting algarroba, chañar, opuntia and wild honey.

 They stand out in pottery making large funeral urns and pucos, with elaborate motifs.
 They also developed the loom, feather ornaments and basketry.

 Their main god was Cacanchic, the protector of crops.

+Language

 From its original language only are preserved two words: Gasta and Gualamba, assumed mean people and large respectively.
 This was studied by Father Alonso de Bárzana.